Sunday 23 April Home – Dubai

 We visit the most iconic of Egyptian sites this morning – the Pyramids and Sphinx at Giza.
 Here you will see the great pyramid built by Cheops, containing more than 2.3 million cubic metres of stone.
 Our guide will help navigate the Giza Plateau complex and enrich your discovery.
 The afternoon is free to relax and appreciate the spectacular pyramids view from your hotel.
 This evening visit the spectacular Sound and Light Show at the Pyramids and view these impressive monuments by night.

-A relaxing start to the day to rest from the late flight.
-The hotel is centrally located you may wish to explore some of the local markets in Luxor.
-In the afternoon we visit the Mummification Museum which contains everything you would ever wish to know about mummification.
+This morning we visit the Luxor Temple before we visit the Mummification Museum which contains everything you would ever wish to know about mummification.
 The ancient Egyptians believed that in order for a person to reach the afterlife, it was essential that both their body and their name remained, so their Soul would be transported from one life to the next.

 Join Nile River Cruise

 Later this morning board your cruise ship to begin your 4 night First Class Nile Goddess cruise on the life-giving waters of the Nile.
 Each cabin has a Nile view.
 Cabins include TV, Telephone, Satellite channels, Safety deposit box, and hairdryer.
 The upper deck includes a swimming pool, spa and deck chairs to relax and watch the life along the Nile slip by.
-This afternoon visit the Luxor and Karnak Temples.
-These two incredible “open air museums” are linked by the 2.7km long Avenue of Sphinxes, originally lined with over 1,000 sphinx statues.
+This afternoon visit the Karnak Temple.
+The Luxor and Karnak temples are two incredible “open air museums” are linked by the 2.7km long Avenue of Sphinxes, originally lined with over 1,000 sphinx statues.